Last updated: 26/5/2020

-In vitro fertilisation is a process where an egg is combined with sperm outside the body to convince, in vitro.
-The process involves monitoring and stimulating a woman’s ovulatory process, removing an ovum or ova from the ovaries and letting sperm fertilise them in a liquid in a laboratory condition.
+In vitro fertilization is a process where an egg is combined with sperm outside the body to convince, in vitro.
+The process involves monitoring and stimulating a woman’s ovulatory process, removing an ovum or ova from the ovaries, and letting sperm fertilize them in a liquid in a laboratory condition.

 Finding a doctor with whom you feel comfortable is crucial in managing and treating endometriosis.
 You may want to get a second opinion before starting any treatment, to be sure you know all your options and the possible outcomes.
 And you have every right to do so!

 One thing that I have found extremely helpful is to attend a support group for women suffering from endometriosis.

 This has been most vital over the last 6 months in helping me keep my mental health in check and also helped educate me on all possible options there are for treating the disease and hopefully increasing my quality of life.

 The one I have been attending, along with my husband, is Endometriosis UK and both he and I can highly recommend attending their group sessions for education, support, and news on new research or treatment options.
 Please check out their website on the endometriosis UK website.

 They not only have lots of information on their website, they run regularly monthly support meetings at hospitals around the UK and sometimes have clinical nurse specialists and endometriosis consultants attending their meetings to do talks about endometriosis and take questions.

 The sessions are free to attend, and you can attend with your partner, family member, or friend if they wish to attend with you for extra support.

 There are also many other endometriosis support groups that you may find online or on social media, but Endometriosis UK is the main charity and the one which we would recommend.